10 tips to Optimize Windows 10 Performance to Get Ultra-Fast Speed 2022

 - Press Windows key + X select device manager,

-- Expand the branch for the device driver looking for update (for example, display adapters to update the video driver)
+- Expand the branch for the device driver looking for updates (for example, display adapters to update the video driver)

 - Right-click the device and select the Update driver option.